bytebunny/tma881_optimization/README.md

 Writing to **HDD** is about 30\% faster, which is surprising since we are dealing with **one file** only.
+It turns out that when the information about the number of files to be copied is available to **_RAID_** controller, it can parallelize the procedure.

 - Copying `include` directory to **HDD**:
 ![Benchmark copying hdd](./img/benchmark_copy_hdd.png)